capacitor-community/file-opener/README.md

 ## About

 This plugin is similar to cordova-plugin-file-opener2 but without installation support.
-The plugin supports Android platform only.

 ## Installation